liferay/liferay-docs-dxp-cloud/user/articles/05-app-management/03-environment-variables.markdown

 variable as a key-value pair, with the variable name (key) in a field on the left, and the value in the field to its right.

+| **Note:** Changes won't take place until clicking the save button.
+Once the
+| save button is clicked the effected service will actually restart with the
+| newly defined environment variable values.

 ![Figure 1: You can add environment variables via the web console.](../../images/env-vars-add-web-console.png)

 ## Adding Environment Variables via LCP.json